-- · CASPA application fee. - Official transcripts from all colleges/ universities (including Butler University) and other post-secondary institutions attended.
-A baccalaureate degree from an accredited institution is required.
-College seniors are eligible to apply, provided they receive the baccalaureate degree prior to the May starting date for the PA program. - Graduate Record Exam (GRE) scores (general test) submitted no later than August 1 for the year prior to matriculation (Butler University's GRE Code: 1073).
+- Complete CASPA application and submit application fee - Submit transcripts from all colleges/universities (including Butler University) and other post-secondary institutions attended - Have no more than three outstanding prerequisite courses remaining at the time of application - Have a baccalaureate degree from a regionally accredited institution.
+College seniors are encouraged to apply, provided they will receive a baccalaureate degree prior to the May start date of the PA program. - Earn a 3.4 or higher GPA at the time of application and matriculation into the program on all post-secondary course work, including all coursework completed at any regionally accredited institutions - Earn no grade of a C- or lower on prerequisite courses, All attempts of repeated coursework will be included in the GPA calculation. - Take and submit Graduate Record Exam (GRE) scores.
+General test scores must be submitted no later than August 1 (Butler University's GRE Code: 0477) the year prior to matriculation.
 No other test scores are accepted in lieu of the GRE.
-Scores must be sent directly from Educational Testing Services to Butler University.
+The scores must be sent directly from Educational Testing Services to CASPA. - Submit three evaluations (letters of recommendation) to CASPA